| 423.1 Definitions. (a) Care label means a permanent label or tag, containing

 in such a manner that it will not become separated from the product

-(b) Certain piece Goods means textile products sold by the piece from bolts
+and will remain legible during the useful life of the product. (b) Certain piece Goods means textile products sold by the piece from bolts

 or rolls for the purpose of making home sewn textile wearing apparel.